Everyone is always talking about soft mattresses. “This mattress is the softest. That mattress is like a big, comfy cloud.”

 - Stomach sleepers.
 If you sleep primarily on your stomach, a firm mattress is the way to go.
-You want to make sure you are getting enough support on your hips.
-If not, they can bow into the mattress and cause you to get out of neutral alignment.
+You want to make sure you’re getting enough support on your hips.
+If not, they can bow into the mattress and cause your spine to get out of neutral alignment.
 When this happens, you could start to feel strain in your lower back.

 - Back sleepers.
 Back sleepers will also want a firmer mattress, but not very firm.
 You want a mattress that will let your hips sink in just a bit.
 At the same time, you need that firmness and support to ensure that you don’t drop into the mattress.

 - Hot sleepers.
 When you sleep on top of your mattress, you have less of a chance of sleeping hot.
-Sinking into a softer mattress, especially something with memory foam, you could feel yourself start to heat up.
+In contrast, if you sink into a softer mattress (especially something with memory foam), you could feel yourself start to heat up.
 Memory foam can trap heat and direct it back at you.
 However, if you sleep on top of a firmer mattress, you have less chance of this happening.

 Who Shouldn’t Get a Firm Mattress?

 - Those who like to sink into their mattress.
-If you like to sink further into your mattress, a firm mattress is probably not the best choice for you.
+If you like to sink into your mattress and feel enveloped by your mattress, a firm mattress is probably not the best choice for you.
 You will want to look for something softer, perhaps a mattress that contains memory foam.